tidepool-org/uploader/lib/drivers/docs/medtronicCGM.md

 Device-specific?
 (Add any device-specific notes/additions here.)

-While the sensor has its own series of time change records, we only record the time changes from the pump as not to have duplicate data.
+Time change events for the CGM have `cgm` in the payload, while pump time changes have `pump` in the payload.

 #### Settings